dylan-foundry/tracing/documentation/source/index.rst

 .. generic-function:: span-trace-id

+   Return the trace-id for a span.

    :signature: span-trace-id (span) => (id)

    :parameter span: An instance of :class:`<span>`.
    :value id: An instance of ``<object>``.

+   :description:

+     Returns the trace-id for a span.
+This ID is the same for all spans within a single trace.

 Annotations
 -----------